-Project Year Name Category Programme 2022-24 Rural Underground Conversion Asset Replacement
+Project Year Name Category Programme 2026-35 Rural Underground Conversion Asset Replacement

 The state highway network through Mid-Canterbury covers about 100km of rural road.
 EA Networks have electricity network along the side of a significant length of this highway network.
 Waka Kotahi (NZTA) have road safety as a primary goal.
-To achieve this, they have indicated the desire to remove roadside obstacles including power poles.
-EA Networks have come to an arrangement with Waka Kotahi to part-fund the removal of poles from any state highway when the opportunity arises.
-This is typically considered when the line in question reaches the end of its useful structural life.
+To achieve this, they have indicated the desire to remove roadside obstacles including power poles and, in the past, EA Networks has had an arrangement with Waka Kotahi to part-fund the removal of poles from any state highway when the opportunity arises.
+Currently, no further Waka Kotahi funding is available.